Breast Cancer and Turmeric

 Due to its anti-inflammatory, anti-oxidant and detoxing properties, the curcumin found in turmeric may help protect you against cancer.
 There is also evidence that curcumin helps the body to destroy cancer cells and thus may inhibit the growth of tumors.
 Studies have been done that demonstrate that those who consume turmeric regularly have a lower incidence of breast, prostate, colon and lung cancer.

-Aid in preventing Alzheimer’s Disease
+Aids in preventing Alzheimer’s Disease

-As our population ages, there is increasing concern about the prevalence of mental disease such as Alzheimer’s.
+As our population ages, there is increasing concern about the prevalence of mental health diseases such as Alzheimer’s.
 A number of studies have been done which show that several active ingredients in turmeric may affect your body’s ability to ward off Alzheimer’s disease, including boosting your immune system, affecting gene coding and improving brain chemistry.
 Interestingly, the incidence of this devastating condition is very low amongst the old people of India, and it may be due, at least in part, to their daily consumption of turmeric in the curried foods that are popular in Indian cuisine.

 Helps your heart